 Call for Proposals

 The History of Christianity Unit invites papers that offer new interpretations of and findings in Christian history.
+We especially welcome chronological diversity with a special call to pre-modern issues.
+We stay open to full panel proposals on new approaches (e.g., material culture) and locations for pre-modern Christianities.
 While we are open to other panel proposals and roundtable sessions, we are especially interested in the following:

 Statement of Purpose